-Further layoffs at Boeing push total job cuts in Washington to 10,500
+Further layoffs at Boeing to push total job cuts in Washington to 10,500

 The second round of layoffs bumps up the reduction to almost 14,000 employees overall, which isn’t quite 9% of the total.
 So there are likely another 2,000 job losses ahead companywide.

-One of the workers who received a layoff notice was told by his manager that the next round of cuts will be announced July 25, with a termination date in September.
+One of the workers who received a layoff notice was told by his manager the next round of cuts will be announced July 25, with a termination date in September.

 In separate Boeing news, the company’s Chicago-based senior vice president of communications, Niel Golightly, resigned Thursday after just six months in the job.